-FSA ID TIPS Enter information carefully and use FAME's Create Your Federal Student Aid Account (FSA ID) worksheet (Find it on FAMEMaine.com/FAFSA on the "What You Need to File" page) and record your FSA ID information.
+FSA ID TIPS Enter information carefully and use FAME's FSA ID Information Tracking Sheet (Find it on FAMEmaine.com/FAFSA on the "What You Need to File" page) and record your FSA ID information.
 Keep this information confidential and stored in a safe location.
 You will use your FSA ID information for multiple purposes in the coming years.

-AN EMAIL ADDRESS/MOBILE PHONE NUMBER CAN ONLY BE ASSOCIATED WITH ONE FSA ID.
+AN EMAIL ADDRESS/MOBILE PHONE NUMBER CAN ONLY BE ASSOCIATED WITH

+ONE FSA ID.
 Each student and parent must create their own FSA ID.
 Students and parents cannot use the same email address or mobile phone number.